The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/help/glossary.md

        JSTOR is a digital library, which offers over 7000 open access eBooks [4]_

     Kibana
-       Kibana is a free and open user interface.[5]_  Kibana is used in the OAeBU project to analyse, search, interact with and visualize the Elasticsearch data
+       Kibana is a free and open user interface to Elasticsearch.[5]_  Kibana is used in the 2020-2022 data dashboard pilot to analyse, search, interact with and visualize the Elasticsearch data

     OAeBU
-       Open Access eBook Usage - a project creating a global data trust for usage data on open access (OA) monographs [6]_
+       Open Access eBook Usage (2020 - 2022) - a term used to refer to the Mellon Foundation funded pilot project Developing a Pilot Data Trust for Open Access Ebook Usage  [6]_

     OAPEN
        OAPEN is a not-for-profit organisation dedicated to open access, peer-reviewed books, operating three platforms: OAPEN Library; OAPEN Open Access Books Toolkit; and Directory of Open Access Books [7]_